 I was waiting for my sister to come and join me in London, as if, instead of being on vacation, I was being held hostage, waiting for someone to rescue me while the yellow ribbons tied around the old oak tree faded and turned to tatters and the days disappeared.
 As though my grandmother and uncle had kept me locked in a squalid room, or hidden me under the stairs like I was Harry Potter.
 The reality was that I'd been spending a few weeks at their absolutely lovely house in Chorleywood on the outskirts of London and I was miserable.
 I'd come down with a simple case of old-fashioned homesickness, made worse by a touch of social anxiety.
 I felt so lonely I wanted to die but I wasn't dying.
 I was perfectly healthy.
 At least physically.
 I had a fully stocked kitchen at my disposal, my own room, I could come and go as I pleased.
 Yet there were days when the idea of taking the train into London filled me with dread.
 I tried to go.
 I often did.
 I visited the sites.
-I saw the changing of the guard at Buckingham Palace, walked along the pathways by the lake in Saint James park, longing to be one of the friends and lovers gathering on the lawns.
+I saw the changing of the guard at Buckingham Palace, walked along the pathways by the lake in Saint James Park, longing to be one of the friends and lovers gathering on the lawns.
 I browsed the shops on Oxford Street, bought worry beads on Carnaby Street.
 Felt like a Zombie through it all.
-My younger sister Nancy who was being flown in by my parents, would be my cure.
+My younger sister Nancy, being flown in by my parents would be my cure.
 My salvation.
 Tooling down the motorway from Chorleywood to Heathrow in the back seat of my uncle's car, my grandmother up front, I watched as the M25 sped by and tried to be calm but I was screaming inside.
-I couldn't wait to to get to the airport, I couldn't wait to see my sister.
+I couldn't wait to get to the airport, I couldn't wait to see my sister.

 When I saw her coming off the plane it might as well have been a Beatles landing for all my histrionics.
 Screaming, crying.
 Running towards her like lovers do in those commercials filled with wheat-fields.
 I was ecstatic.
 Overjoyed.
 Overwrought, is what I was.